Saquinoneg27/libs-regolith-composition/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 This document provides guidelines for submitting contributions.

-## Code Style

-All Python code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guidelines.
-Key points:

-- Use 4 spaces for indentation
-- Maximum line length of 79 characters
-- Use meaningful variable names
-- Add docstrings for functions and classes
-- Include type hints where appropriate

 ## Pull Request Process